egil10/stoch/README.md

 🌐 **Live Site:** [https://egil10.github.io/stoch/](https://egil10.github.io/stoch/)

 Welcome to **Stoch**, an AI-driven music project that crafts kaleidoscopic soundscapes where funk meets disco, where CHIC collides with Daft Punk, and where every key tells a story.
-This repository hosts three complete albums with full track listings, artwork, and an interactive web player—bringing the groove directly to your browser.
+This repository hosts four complete albums with full track listings, artwork, and an interactive web player—bringing the groove directly to your browser.

 ## 🎵 Featured Albums